 Superhero movies have come a long way since Christopher Reeve appeared in the blue-red suit in 1978’s ‘Superman’.
-While the audiences had a continuous stream of comics-turned-hero films since then, the advent of the X-Men franchise in the year 2000 really brought the genre of superhero action more fame.
-Since the 2000s, we saw greater interest in this, which lead to bigger budgets, better producers and directors, better castings and better computer graphics and technology flowing into this genre, thus making the whole experience more surreal and realistic.
+While the audiences have had a continuous stream of comics-turned-hero films since then, the advent of the X-Men franchise in the year 2000 really brought the genre of superhero action more fame.
+Since the 2000s, we saw greater interest in it, which led to bigger budgets, better producers and directors, better castings and better computer graphics and technology flowing into this genre, thus making the whole experience more out-of-this-world.

 25. Blade (1998)